Living with Tigers: Reception

+An additional criticism of the film involves the introduction of a species into a non-native range.
+Bengal tigers are only native to certain parts of Asia such as China, India and Nepal and historically, no tiger species has ever been existed in Africa aside from introduced individuals.
+Furthermore, tigers are an apex predator and a keystone species in their native range, meaning their existence in a foreign environment could have a major ecological impact.
+If successful, introduction of tigers in Africa could lead to them outcompeting other big cat species such as lions, leopards, and cheetahs while simultaneously decimating populations of native prey fauna.
+Because tigers are a top predator, this could have a trickle down effect, subsequently having a negative impact on smaller animals and also plants.
+Because of this, it has been questioned if this should be considered true "re-wilding" of a species when tigers are really only from Asia and Russia.

 The tigers in the Tiger Canyons Project have recently been confirmed to be crossbred Siberian/Bengal tigers.
 Tigers that are not genetically pure are not allowed to participate in the tiger Species Survival Plan, which aims to breed genetically pure tiger specimens and individuals.

 The documentary has been alleged by some to be a fraud.
 One source claims that the tigers are unable to hunt, and the film crew chased the prey up against the fence and into the path of the tigers just for the sake of dramatic footage.
 Cory Meacham, a US-based environmental journalist mentioned that "the film has about as much to do with tiger conservation as a Disney cartoon."
 An additional assertion is that the tigers have not been released and still reside in a small enclosure under constant watch and with frequent human contact.
 Some conservationists fear the public's being misled by false representation of footage.